waku-org/go-waku/docs/tutorials/pre-requisites-of-running-on-chain-spam-protected-chat2.md

-In this tutotial you will learn how to:
+In this tutorial you will learn how to:
 1. Create Sepolia Ethereum Account and obtain its private key.
 2. Obtain Sepolia Ethers from faucet.
 3. Set up a hosted node on Sepolia Testnet using Infura.